ParedesGab/PP4-artistiClayers-workshops/README.md

 - My sincere gratitude to my Code Institute mentor, [Tim Nelson](https://www.github.com/TravelTimN) for all his support throughout the development of this project.
 - I would like to thank my cohort [Kristyna Wach](https://github.com/Cushione) for the great tips, feedback and always positive energy.
 - I would like to thank the [Code Institute](https://codeinstitute.net) Tutor Team for their assistance with troubleshooting and debugging some project issues.
-- A heartfelt thank you to my husband for keeping me fueled with snacks and coffee during long work sessions.
+- A heartfelt thank you to my husband Johannes for keeping me fueled with snacks and coffee during long work sessions.